electricimp/WS2812/README.md

 * [30 LED - 1m strip](http://www.adafruit.com/products/1376)
 * [NeoPixel Stick](http://www.adafruit.com/products/1426)

+The library also supports RGBW NeoPixels, such as [Ultra Bright 4 Watt RGBW NeoPixel LED](https://www.adafruit.com/product/5408)

 **To add this library to your project, add** `#require "WS2812.class.nut:4.0.0"` **to the top of your device code.**

 ## Hardware